trons-cisco/roomclean/README.md

 In the Microsoft Teams Rooms experience on Cisco Devices
 - the macro triggers upon disconnecting from a Teams Meeting, Webex meeting, Webex video call, Zoom CRC/SIP and SIP call

+Note: webview.display does not work if there is an active content share when disconnecting from a meeting as the content share will take precedence.
+You would see this more on Desk devices, but could potentially be fixed if you add a delay to the webview.display command trigger.